haranlakha/reddit-comment-delete-bot/README.md

 ### Authentication

-Generate your [Reddit API Authentication tokens](https://www.reddit.com/prefs/apps/) to add to the credentials file.
+Generate your [Reddit Authentication tokens](https://www.reddit.com/prefs/apps/) to add to the credentials file.
 The application must of type "script".

 ### Import libraries